-Roles and Responsibilities Directors Group) The Group which are accountable for the successful delivery of the Corporate Programmes and who have control over the resources allocated to it.
+Polos and Posponsibilities Roles and Responsi Corporate Management Team (CMT) The Group which are accountable for the successful delivery of the Corporate Programmes and who have control over the resources allocated to it.
 Provides support, advice and dispute resolution.
 Appoints a Senior Responsible Officer to the Programme Board.
-The Chief Executive chairs the Directors Group

-Programme Sponsor The person, appointed by Directors Group, who is accountable for the successful delivery of a programme, who has control over the resources allocated to it, and to whom the programme manager reports progress and escalates issues for resolution.
+The Chief Executive chairs the Corporate Management Team (CMT) Programme Sponsor The person, appointed by CMT, who is accountable for the successful delivery of a programme, who has control over the resources allocated to it, and to whom the programme manager reports progress and escalates issues for resolution.
 The programme sponsor chairs the programme board Programme Board A group that monitors and manages the progress of a programme and are responsible for delivering the programme outcomes and benefits.
-CAMAC Programme Board A group that monitors and manages the progress of a programme and are responsible for delivering the programme outcomes and benefits.
-The Terms of Reference for CAMAC are: To Review Policy and Strategy in respect of: Asset Management Plan Capital Strategy Investment Property Strategy Health & Safety To manage the implementation of annual capital programme.
+Asset Management and Capital Programme Board (AMAC) A group that monitors and manages the progress of a programme and are responsible for delivering the programme outcomes and benefits.
+The Terms of Reference for AMAC are: To Review Policy and Strategy in respect of: Asset Management Plan Capital Strategy Investment Property Strategy Health &amp; Safety To manage the implementation of annual capital programme.
 Capital Programme Management Group This group will review all submissions where capital funding is required.
-These submissions may relate to: A Sponsor and a project manager wish to propose a project /scheme. • A Sponsor and a project manager wish to propose a project /scheme and this project/scheme may need to carry out surveys, a feasibility study or an options appraisal, in order to establish the viability of a capital funded project, and are seeking revenue funds in order to progress.
-A Service Area requires a capital expenditure programme of works e.g. vehicle replacement, or fencing maintenance The group will collate, advise on, prioritise, prepare determine whether the scheme is appropriate and aligned to the Capital Strategy, and also whether feasibility funding is to be granted.
-The group will submit the capital bids, to the CAMAC for approval.
-The initial outputs of this group will be to determine: Gateway Project - subject to Full Gateway process Not a Gateway Project - Service managed works an reviewed through budget monitoring Not a viable scheme
+These submissions may relate to: (CPMG) A Sponsor and a project manager wish to propose a project /scheme.
+A Sponsor and a project manager wish to propose a project /scheme and this project/scheme may need to carry out surveys, a feasibility study or an options appraisal, in order to establish the viability of a capital funded project, and are seeking revenue funds in order to progress.
+A Service Area requires a capital expenditure programme of works e.g. vehicle replacement, or fencing maintenance The group will collate, advise on, prioritise (using a central scoring/prioritisation process), prepare determine whether the scheme is appropriate and aligned to the Capital Strategy, and also whether feasibility funding is to be granted.
+The group will submit the capital bids, to the AMAC for approval.
+The initial outputs of this group will be to determine: Gateway Project - subject to Full Gateway process Not a Gateway Project - Service managed works an reviewed through budget monitoring